 Food

-Groceries and dining out in Maui are also more expensive than on the mainland.
-According to The Motley Fool, grocery prices in Hawaii are about 50% higher than the national average, largely due to the cost of importing goods to the islands.
-A meal at a mid-range restaurant in Maui can easily cost $30-$50 per person, compared to $15-$30 in most mainland cities.
+Groceries and dining out in Maui are notably more expensive than on the mainland.
+According to SmartAsset’s 2025 Grocery Prices Study, grocery prices in Hawaii have increased by 5.3% year-over-year, with cereals and bakery products rising by 6.5% and fruits and vegetables by 6.4%.
+Dining at a mid-range restaurant in Maui can easily cost $30-$50 per person, compared to $15-$30 in most mainland cities.

 Transportation